hyperledger/besu-docs/docs/private-networks/how-to/use-permissioning/onchain.md

 !!! important

-    Node allowlists [support domain names] in enode URLs as an experimental feature.
+    Node allowlists [support domain names] in enode URLs as an early access feature.
 Use the `--Xdns-enabled` option to enable domain name support.

     If using Kubernetes, enable domain name support and use the `--Xdns-update-enabled` option to ensure that Besu can